TakaakiFuruse/pytest-dash/CONTRIBUTING.md

 #### Commit messages

-Use an emoji to categorize your commits according to this list adapted from: https://gist.github.com/parmentf/035de27d6ed1dce0b36a
+Prefix your commit messages with an emoji according to this list adapted from: https://gist.github.com/parmentf/035de27d6ed1dce0b36a

 |   Commit type              | Emoji                                         |